-Signing of agreement in 'a day or so'
+Signing of agreement in 'a day or so' TOVT PNA accord

-FOUT PNA

-The Government negotiating teams have reached agreement on all main points of a political accord, it was announce ed early yesterday (Satur day) morning at the end of a marathon night-long ses House.
+The Government PNA negotiating teams have reached agreement on all main points of a political accord, it was announc ed early yesterday (Saturday) morning at the end of a marathon night-long ses-House.

 The signing of the accord on the basis of the points agreed at the Main Committee level is subject to the approval of the modified draft by the PNA Central Council.
-Spokesmen of both sides said some procedural matters were yet to be sorted out and the signing of the accord could take place in "a day or
+Spokesmen of both sides said some procedural matters were yet to be sorted out and the signing of the accord could take place in "a day or 50".